clearpix.gif (43 bytes)

 6.9 Section 6.0 usage rules do not apply to PA's by pitchers or innings pitched by hitters.

 6.10 Hitters with fewer than 75 PA's, and pitchers with fewer than 20 IP during the previous MLB season, are ineligible for the active roster.
-Starting pitchers (defined as pitchers who started at least half of their games in MLB) with 20-39.2 innings may only be used in relief.
+Pitchers with 20-39.2 innings may only be used in relief.

 7.0 Free Agent and Farm Team Drafts